oroinc/documentation/admin_guide/user_management/user_management_organization.rst

     Creation of new organizations is only available in the Enterprise Edition.

-In order to create an Organization record:
+In order to create an organization record, complete as follows:

-1. Go to *System → User Management → Organizations*.
+1. Go to **System>User Management>Organizations**.
 2. Click the :guilabel:`Create Organization` button.
 3. Define the general details and the list of users for the organization created, and specify if it is a :ref:`system organization <user-ee-multi-org-system>`: